JavierOrtegaHeras/MasonryCrossSectionGenerator/README.md

 The output will be n dxf files (one per cross-section generated) that will be stored in the output folder within the project.

 ## Licence
-MasonryCrossSectioNGenerator is available under the Creative Commons Attribution 4.0 International license.
+MasonryCrossSectionGenerator is available under the Creative Commons Attribution 4.0 International license.
 See the LICENSE file for more info.